 But if the user wants to use the features from the latest versions, they can get it from one of the yum third party repositories listed in this article.

 Due to some restriction, set of the Open Source software’s and redistributable software that is not opensource and no commercial use, which was not ship with CentOS, Red Hat and Fedora distributions.

-1) How to Install/Enable EPEL Repository on Red Hat and CentOS Systems
+1) Enabling EPEL Repository on RHEL and CentOS systems

 EPEL stands for “Extra Packages for Enterprise Linux”, developed and maintained by the Fedora Special Interest Group.